mbari-org/vars-annotation/README.md

 [![Build Status](https://travis-ci.org/mbari-media-management/vars-annotation.svg?branch=master)](https://travis-ci.org/mbari-media-management/vars-annotation)

 MBARI's Video Annotation and Reference System user interface for creating and editing video selectedAnnotations.
 This version is a complete rewrite of the older [VARS](https://hohonuuli.github.io/vars/) system.
 It is targeted at more modern video workflows and is part of [MBARI's Media Management](https://mbari-media-management.github.io/) software stack.
 This is NOT a standalone application.
 There are a number of external services that need to be deployed in order for this application to function.
-Instructions coming soon.

-This application is currently in alpha release.
+This system is the main annotation applicaiton used at [MBARI](https://www.mbari.org).

 ![VARS Annotation](src/site/resources/images/vars-annotation.png)